thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 As problems grow in complexity, Learning to Optimize is a key frontier every data scientist and engineer should watch — and master.

-The example of this project is available in my [publication](https://ieeexplore.ieee.org/abstract/document/10387264).
+The detailed example in this post is available in my [publication](https://ieeexplore.ieee.org/abstract/document/10387264).

 For further inquiries or collaboration, please contact me at [my email](mailto:tungvutelecom@gmail.com).